harled/matey/README.md

 3. rails s
 4. Open a browser to localhost:3000

+## Testing

+Use the folloiwng steps to run the test cases:

+1. rails db:test:prepare
+2. bundle exec rake

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/harled/matey.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/harled/matey/blob/master/CODE_OF_CONDUCT.md).